Blusutils/DESrv/README.md

 </details>

 ## Contributing
-See [CONTRIBUTING](https://github.com/Blusutils/DESrv/blob/master/CONTRIBUTING.md) for more info
+See [CONTRIBUTING](./CONTRIBUTING.md) for more info.

+There's also contains inforamtion about builds from source code.

+## License
+DESrv licensed under `MIT License`